|Tour start → end dates||Price||Enquire|

 The fifth biggest town in Botswana, Maun is renowned as the tourism capital and gateway into the Okavango Delta.
 It is a diverse contrast of modern structures and traditional huts.
 Presently home to over some 30,000 people, the town was established in 1915 as the tribal capital of the Batawana people.
 Maun initially serviced the local cattle ranching and hunting industries and gained a reputation as a ‘wild west’ town.
 Maun grew rapidly with the swift development of the tourism industry and the completion of the tar road leading from Nata.

-This evening our guide will prepare us on what to expect for our mokoro excursion into the Okavango Delta and our game drive in Moremi Game Reserve.
+After your optional flight, you will be collected from Maun and will be transferred to the Khwai Conservation area in smaller safari type vehicles.
+This evening our guide will prepare us on what to expect for our mokoro excursion into the Okavango Delta and our game drive in Khwai.

-Accommodation: Two per Room : South Gate Camp (no website)
+Accommodation: Two per Room : Magotho / Boga Campsite (no website available)

 Facilities: Two per permanent tent with En-suite